NVIDIA/cloud-native-stack/install-guides/AWS_Ubuntu_Server_v5.0.md

 - [Installing Kubernetes](#Installing-Kubernetes)
 - [Disable Swap](#Disable-swap)

-Once the prerequisites are completed on the additional nodes, execute the below command on the control-plane node and then execute the join command output on an additional node to add the additional node to NVIDIA NVIDIA NVIDIA NVIDIA Cloud Native Core
+Once the prerequisites are completed on the additional nodes, execute the below command on the control-plane node and then execute the join command output on an additional node to add the additional node to NVIDIA Cloud Native Core

 ```
 kubeadm token create --print-join-command